Mampenda/Multiprogramming/README.md

 ### Critical Section Problem

-Concurrent programs employ two basic kinds of synchronization; Mutual exclusion (ensuring that statements in different processes cannot execute at the same time) and condutioned synchronization (involves delaying a process until some Boolean condition is true).
+Concurrent programs employ two basic kinds of synchronization; Mutual exclusion (ensuring that statements in different processes cannot execute at the same time) and conditioned synchronization (involves delaying a process until some Boolean condition is true).

-We will illustrate how to program sulotions for two important problems; critical sections (concerned with implementing atomic actions in software) and barriers (synchronization points that all processes must reach before any process is allowed to proceed).
+We will illustrate how to program solutions for two important problems; critical sections (concerned with implementing atomic actions in software) and barriers (synchronization points that all processes must reach before any process is allowed to proceed).
 Mutual exclusion is typically implemented by means of locks that protects critical sections of code.

 The critical section problem, which we will solve by using coarse grained solution, will use the `await`statement to implement a lock.
 Then we'll also consider fine-grained solutions that will use `spin`-locks.
-Finally, we'll have a look at fair solutions: the tie-breaker algorithm, the ticket algorithm, and the bakery algorithm.
+Finally, we'll have a look at `fair` solutions: the _tie-breaker_ algorithm, the _ticket_ algorithm, and the _bakery_ algorithm.
 We will illustrate different ways to approach the problem that has different performance and different fairness attributes.
-The solutions to the critical section problem are also important because they can be usedto implement `await`-statements, and hence arbitrary atomic actions.
+The solutions to the critical section problem are also important because they can be used to implement `await`-statements, and hence arbitrary atomic actions.

 The critical section problem is one of the classic concurrent programming problems.
 It was the first problem to be studied extensively, and remains of interest since most concurrent programs have critical sections of code.
 Now we will define the problem and develop a coarse grained solution.

-In the critical secition problem we have `N` processes, and they repeatedly executes a critical and then a non-critical section of code.
-The critical is proceeded by an entry protocol and followed by an exit protocol, thus we can write it as
+In the critical section problem we have `N` processes, and they repeatedly executes a critical and then a non-critical section of code.
+The critical is proceeded by an entry protocol and followed by an exit protocol, thus we can write it as follows:
 ```
 Process P[i=1 to n]{
   while(true){